Ladvien/ladvien.github.io/_posts/robots/2014-02-05-advancedish-hm-10.md

 }
 {% endhighlight %}

-<div>Not going to lie.
+Not going to lie.
 I'm pretty dissapointed with how complicated the firmware makes it to switch between nodes.
-Although, I've only begun to play with firmware versions greater than V303.</div>
+Although, I've only begun to play with firmware versions greater than V303.

-<div>I couldn't do much better than about 2.84 seconds switching between nodes.
+I couldn't do much better than about 2.84 seconds switching between nodes.
 This simply wont do for me.
 And, of course, this rate goes up with more nodes.
-So, a swarm of little robots controlled this way would be unmanagable.</div>
+So, a swarm of little robots controlled this way would be unmanagable.

-<div>I tried tweaking the timing of everything in the code.
+I tried tweaking the timing of everything in the code.
 The HM-10 wasn't having it.
 If I lowered the delay following an AT command it, the command wouldn't take.
-This would often cause the nodes to become stuck (waiting for timeout, still connected, etc.)  Also, the hardware reset on the HM-10 is said to be 100ms, but I'm finding it unhappy with much less than 250ms.</div>
+This would often cause the nodes to become stuck (waiting for timeout, still connected, etc.)  Also, the hardware reset on the HM-10 is said to be 100ms, but I'm finding it unhappy with much less than 250ms.

-<div>Anyway, if anyone else wants to carry the banner my suggestion is uping the buad rate and sticking with hardware resets, like in my [ATtiny Bitsy Spider](http://letsmakerobots.com/node/39795) board.</div>
+Anyway, if anyone else wants to carry the banner my suggestion is uping the buad rate and sticking with hardware resets, like in my [ATtiny Bitsy Spider](http://letsmakerobots.com/node/39795) board.